 It’s going to be fun trying to evolve Financial Samurai into a site with its continued unique voice and a generous number of revenue-generating product offerings.
 For too long, I’ve been treating Financial Samurai like a hobby.
 It’s time to focus more on being an entrepreneur.
 Even if I fail at my new goal, at least I’ll be content knowing I gave it my best shot.

 For those who finished reading this post, cheers for making it to the very end.
 And for those who didn’t read this post or don’t really care, thank you for helping me figure out the ideal solution and giving me this new financial goal to shoot for!

-Update 4/22/2022: It’s been two years focusing more on business.
+It’s been two years focusing more on business.
 Overall, I ended up making a lot more money.
 It feels good to have more money to take care of my now two children.
-However, I am NOT happier with more money as I reflected in my 2021 year in review.
+However, I was NOT happier with more money as I reflected in my 2021 year in review.

 I spent so much time trying to optimize old posts and work with new sponsors that managing FS started feeling too much like work.
 I’m sure the uncertainty of the pandemic made me less happy too.
 For 2022+, I plan to take things down a notch again.
 I’m burned out.

-But first, let me successfully market my new book, Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
+But first, let me successfully market my new Wall Street Journal bestseller, Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
 I spent two years writing and editing it with Penguin Random House.
-It will be the best personal finance book when it comes out!
-Preorder a hard copy today for guaranteed delivery.

 Readers, what are some products out there you’d like Financial Samurai to review?
 Any particular genres you’d like me to focus on going forward?
 What is your why for doing what you’re doing?
 What type of negatives have you turned into a positive to thoroughly change your life for the better?